Posted on August 30, 2017 by

 Static IP Addresses and Web Space

 Most home connections will have a dynamic IP address, which changes with each connection to the router.
 However, business broadband can provide a static IP, which will always stay the same.
-If you want to run one or more websites, run CCTV, host a VPN or remotely access your desktop, then a static IP and web space are essential.
+If you want to run one or more websites, run CCTV, host a VPN, with the help of places similar to Fortinet, or remotely access your desktop, then a static IP and web space are essential.

 Technology is changing so rapidly so don’t think in the short term.
 The reliance on the internet for all sorts of business activity is ever increasing, so it’s important to invest in high-quality broadband.